10407dev/The-Man-Bot/README.md

 TOKEN=TOKENHERE # Your bot token
-CLIENT_ID=CLIENTIDHERE # Your bot client id (same as application id) TESTING_GUILD_ID=TESTINGGUILDIDHERE # Your testing guild (server) id, for dev commands NODE_ENV=prod # "prod" if you want to deploy global commands, or anything else if you don't
+CLIENT_ID=CLIENTIDHERE # Your bot client id (same as application id) TESTING_GUILD_ID=TESTINGGUILDIDHERE # Your testing guild (server) id, for dev commands NODE_ENV=production # "production" if you want to deploy global commands, or anything else if you don't
 ```
 - Run `npm run deploy` to deploy commands
 - Run `npm run database -- --fork` to host a database